 Federal Direct Loan Master Promissory Note (MPN).
 If you borrow under the subsidized or unsubsidized Direct Loan program you will need to complete a Federal Direct Loan Master Promissory Note (MPN).
 The MPN is a legal document.
 Your signature indicates a promise to repay your Direct Loans and abide by all the terms and conditions of the Direct Loan program.
-The MPN is good for both subsidized and unsubsidized loans for a period of up to 10 years.
-The MPN is completed, online, when you accept your loan through e-services.
+The MPN is valid for both subsidized and unsubsidized loans for a period of up to 10 years.
+The MPN is completed, online, when you accept your loan through eservices.
 Your Loan request will not be processed until a completed MPN has been received from the Department of Education.

 Direct Loan Entrance Counseling.
-If you have not previously borrowed under either the subsidized or unsubsidized Federal Direct Loan program, federal regulations require that you complete loan counseling.
+If you have not previously borrowed under either the subsidized or unsubsidized Federal Direct Loan federal regulations program, require that you complete loan counseling.
 You will complete your loan counseling, online, when you accept your loan using e-services.
 Your loan request will not be processed until RCTC receives confirmation of completed loan counseling from the Department of Education.

 Federal Direct Loan Interest Rates and Origination Fees.
-The federal government sets interest rates for each academic year on July 1st for Direct subsidized.
-Federal unsubsidized and Parent (PLUS) loans.
+The federal government sets interest rates for each academic year on July 1st for Federal Direct subsidized, unsubsidized and Parent (PLUS) loans.
 In addition, there is an origination fee charged on each Federal Direct loan, calculated as a percentage of your loan amount.
 It is subtracted from your loan prior to disbursement.
-More information on interest and origination fee rates at https://studentaid.gov/understand -aid/types/loans/subsidizedunsubsidized amount at your grade level for fall and spring, you will not have any eligibility remaining to borrow for summer enrollment.
+More information on interest and origination fee rates at https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized

 Annual Direct Loan Limits.
 Students are eligible to borrow up to the annual program maximum once for each 12-month academic year (fall, spring, and summer).
-If you borrow the maximum loan
+If you borrow the maximum loan amount at your grade level for fall and spring, you will not have any eligibility remaining to borrow for summer enrollment.